geebioso/VDGLM/README.md

 ### Submitting Jobs

-The main functions for submitting jobs on the HPC are `submit_all_jobs.bash` and `single_job_submit.bash`.
-To submit jobs, cd to the directory `/data/users/ggaut/VDGLM` and type the command:
+The main functions for submitting jobs on the HPC are `code/HPC_scripts/submit_all_jobs.bash` and `code/HPC_scripts/single_job_submit.bash`.
+To submit jobs, cd to the directory `/data/users/ggaut/VDGLM/code/batchmode` and type the command:

 ```
 source submit_all_jobs.bash [whsim] [dotest] [isHPC] [start_sub] [increment] [end_sub] [loglevel] [logfile] single_job_submit.bash